The Gift of Tears - May 22, 2020

 Paying compliments, speaking up, thanking people—these action are not to await our feelings.
 They are part of giving—part of being a responsible person toward others.
 They are often more a matter of will than of emotions—more duty than feelings.
 This conscientious approach to others is essential in creating a healing community.
 "Love One Another!" is not amended by the words "when you feel like it."

 I remember a man at a State Hospital.
 His I.Q. was incredibly low.
 So low that I felt I wasn't bright enough to communicate clearly with him.
 After each worship service, however, he came up to me and said, "Very good.
 Very good."
 Even though I knew he didn't understand a word of the sermon, I found myself cheered by his words.

 "Okay, except our dog just died," I said, since I was full of that sad reality.
-It was more than I needed to say, since this was destined to be a one-time, fifteen-minute relationship.
-But I said it, in part, to keep the encounter from total superficiality.
+It was more than I needed to say, since this was destined to be a one-time, fifteen minute relationship.
+I said it in part to keep the encounter from total superficiality.

-I was the hurting party, with fresh bereavement.
-He was a veteran of long-past losses.
+I was the hurting party with fresh bereavement.
+He was a veteran of long past losses.
 I had cracked the door of lament open, but he walked in, paying no attention to my concerns.
-I was the patient — but instead of being treated as such, I was being asked to become the doctor — to attend to HIS hurts.
+I should have been the patient — instead I was being asked to become the doctor, to attend to his hurts.

 This is Cardinal Rule #1 in being a caring friend: Resist mightily the strong temptation to discontinue tuning in to another's story in order to tell your own.